Star Citizen Persistent Entity Streaming

 Another advantage of PES is that it allows Star Citizen to support a wide range of player experiences.
 Players can choose to explore the game world on their own, or they can team up with other players to complete missions, engage in combat, or explore the universe together.
 PES ensures that players can seamlessly transition between different gameplay experiences without interruption or loading screens.

 In addition, PES also allows Star Citizen to support a wide range of different playstyles.
-Players can choose to focus on , trade, combat, or a combination of these and other gameplay elements.
+Players can choose to focus on exploration, trade, combat, or a combination of these and other gameplay elements.
 PES ensures that all players can find something that suits their interests and playstyle, and that they can do so without encountering technical or performance-related issues.

 Challenges of Persistent Entity Streaming